The varied history of the Weissenhaus estate and its owners goes back to the 16th century.

 1952-1975

-An estate was then built again on these old structures, which was established in 1952 as the "Weissenhaus Training School".
+A new manor was built on the old vaults, which was set up as the "Weissenhaus Boarding School" from 1952.
 During three-week long courses, young people with a wide variety of professional backgrounds learned how to utilize their strength to help others and for rescue services, until 1975.
 This institution existed until 1993, when the castle's interior was adapted to host events, concerts and exhibitions, for which the comital family rented out their property.

 1983

-The manor house, Kavaliershäuser with lions and the linden avenue are listed in the heritage register of the state of Schleswig-Holstein.
+The manor house, cavalier houses with lions and the Alte Lindenallee are entered in the register of monuments of the state of Schleswig-Holstein.

 2000